GhidraDragon/E-LLM/README.md

 ![20250318_101626](https://github.com/user-attachments/assets/bb72818d-1574-4b3a-a5c9-4a403c5f6948)

-If you're missing the MITRE CVE
+If you're missing the MITRE CVE folder cvelistV5, git clone https://github.com/CVEProject/cvelistV5.git

+If you're missing the exploitdb folder, git clone https://gitlab.com/exploit-database/exploitdb.git

+There's either a pentests folder where you place your own insights or exploits for training

+I'd also mkdir a Github folder where I clone the repos I enjoy the most, then include those in training, which I'll add for version E2

+There's also gigantic PDFs from MITREATTACK while I'll add, for version E2

 The one runnig on my RTX 4070 mobile has 10 epochs, and other upgrades too.